bitmask93/ml-blog/_posts/2020-07-04-ID3-C4-5-CART-and-Pruning.markdown

 ### References

-The following contains links to the works which helped me while writing this blog.
+The following contains links to the works which helped me while writing this post.
 So this work is just a summary of all the below mentioned works.
 For further reading on all the above mentioned, please do have a look at the following :

 *   [https://link.springer.com/content/pdf/10.1007/BF00116251.pdf](https://link.springer.com/content/pdf/10.1007/BF00116251.pdf)
 *   [https://www.researchgate.net/publication/324941161\_A\_Survey\_on\_Decision\_Tree\_Algorithms\_of\_Classification\_in\_Data\_Mining](https://www.researchgate.net/publication/324941161_A_Survey_on_Decision_Tree_Algorithms_of_Classification_in_Data_Mining)